Skip to Content

 • In the top toolbar, click the connector icon (orange jigsaw piece) attachment.
 In the popup, select Oracle EBS, then select EBS Concurrency Program.

 2. The Endpoint screen of the EBS Concurrency Program Wizard should open in the main view of Studio.
 This screen asks to select the endpoint that you would like to access data in.
-You should have already set up your endpoint in EBS Connector Endpoint.
+You should have already set up your endpoint in EBS connector endpoint.
 Use the dropdown to select the appropriate endpoint.
 Click Next when finished.

 attachment